About My Classes

 I am not hyper mobile and so have a regular body and am and always will be unable to do certain postures.
 I had a fractured pelvis and torn ligaments in both knees to can empathise with any injuries as well as adapting postures to suit each body via accessible yoga training.

 For me, the more I practice yoga, the more I want to do it.
 I am committed to being on top of the latest developments in Yoga and annually participate in various yoga training to ensure my continued professional development.
 My most recent training has been in Accessible Yoga and Pregnancy and Yoga, Teen and Kids Yoga and a teacher training refresher course which has equipped me with over 300 hours of Yoga Training as recognised by the Yoga Alliance International.
-Considered a Master of Yoga by the Yoga Alliance Professionals and having taught over 4000 hours for the last 9 years I consider myself a Senior Yoga Teacher, not only in age, but teaching experience too.
+It has been a privilege to have taught over 10,000 hours during the last 10 year, and I am considered a Senior Yoga Teacher, not only in age, but teaching experience too.

 Why don’t you see what yoga at Yoga 7 can do for you?